-Involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.
-The activities may involve physical contact, including assault by penetration (for example, rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing.
+Involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving violence, whether or not the child is aware of what is happening.
+The activities may involve physical contact, including assault by penetration (for example rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing, and touching outside of clothing.
 They may also include non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse.
-Sexual abuse can take place online and technology can be used to facilitate offline abuse.
+Sexual abuse can take place online, and technology can be used to facilitate offline abuse.
 Sexual abuse is not solely perpetrated by adult males.
 Women can also commit acts of sexual abuse, as can other children.
-The sexual abuse of children by other children is a specific safeguarding issue (also known as peer-on-peer abuse) in education and all staff should be aware of it and their school or colleges policy and procedures for dealing with it.
+The sexual abuse of children by other children is a specific safeguarding issue (also known as peer on peer abuse) in education and all staff should be aware of it and of their school or colleges policy and procedures for dealing with it.

-Child

-Self-harm - eating disorders, self- Poor self-image, self-harm, self-hatred

-mutilation and suicide attempts

-Running away from home Inappropriate sexualised contact

-Reluctant to undress for PE Withdrawal, isolation or excessive worrying

-Pregnancy Sexual knowledge or behaviour

-inappropriate to age/stage of development,

-or that is unusually explicit

-Inexplicable changes in behaviour, such as Poor attention / concentration (world of

-becoming aggressive or withdrawn their own)

-Pain, bleeding, bruising or itching in genital Sudden changes in schoolwork habits,

-and / or anal area becoming truant

-Sexually exploited or indiscriminate choice

-of sexual partners
+Indicators in a child/ young person Self-harm - eating disorders, self-mutilation Poor self-image, self-harm, self-hatred and suicide attempts Running away from home Inappropriate sexualised conduct Reluctant to undress for PE Withdrawal, isolation or excessive worrying Pregnancy Sexual knowledge or behaviour inappropriate to age/stage of development, or that is unusually explicit Inexplicable changes in behaviour, such as Poor attention / concentration (world of their becoming aggressive or withdrawn own) Pain, bleeding, bruising or itching in genital and Sudden changes in schoolwork habits, become /or anal area truant Sexually exploited or indiscriminate choice of sexual partners

 If staff have any concerns about a child's welfare, they should act on them immediately.
-If staff have a concern, they should follow this policy and speak to the DSL/DDSL.
-The DSL/DDSL are most likely to have a complete safeguarding picture and be the most appropriate person to advise on the response to safeguarding concerns.
+If staff have a concern, they should follow this policy and speak to the Designated Senior Person (or deputy).
+The designated safeguarding lead (and any deputies) are most likely to have a complete safeguarding picture and be the most appropriate person to advise on the response to safeguarding concerns.

-Any staff member should be able to make a Child Protection Contact Referral to Children's Services if necessary.
+Any staff member should be able to make a Child Protection Contact referral to Children's Services if necessary.

-All staff should be aware of the process for making Child Protection Contact Referrals to Children's Services and for statutory assessments under the Children Act 1989, especially section 17 (children in need) and section 47 (a child suffering, or likely to suffer, significant harm - from abuse or neglect) that may follow a Contact Referral, along with the role they might be expected to play in such assessments.
+All staff should be aware of the process for making Child Protection Contact referrals to Children's Services and for statutory assessments under the Children Act 1989, especially section 17 (children in need) and section 47 (a child suffering, or likely to suffer, significant harm - from abuse or neglect) that may follow a referral, along with the role they might be expected to play in such assessments.